 While a lovable furry rodent like the White Rabbit is endearing to watch on screen, I can assure you that if you were in his shoes you would be heading toward a burnout.
 Before you know it time will have flown, and you’ll wonder where all the years have gone.

 I was getting a lot done during the twenty four-hours allotted to me.
 I was productive and efficient and, on the surface, I looked like I had it all together.
-But on the inside, I felt hollow and unfulfilled because I yearned for more meaning.
+But on the inside, I felt hollow because I yearned for more meaning and stillness.

 The only times I would slow down and smell the roses, so to speak, were during my vacations.
-Like so many people, I was able to release all my worries only once I got off the treadmill of my daily routines and submerged myself in new experiences, new faces and new places.
+Like so many people, I was able to release all my worries only once I got off the treadmill of my daily routines and submerged myself in new experiences.

 Recently I returned from a three-week vacation where I engaged in soul-enhancing activities that gave me precious memories that I could reminisce about for years to come.
 I relive those moments by looking at the pictures that I took during the trip.
 One night, while sipping tea and looking through my album I had a breakthrough about the concept of time.

 I realized that, although time is a limited resource, we have the capacity to enhance it based on our attitudes and the experiences.
 Time, is a universal phenomenon, but it’s also a psychological construct that we can alter.

 You may have seen this play out in your life multiple times.
 When you’re out with friends, watching a great movie, absorbed in an interesting novel or spending a romantic evening with a lover, time seems to speed up.
 On the flip side, if you’re stuck in a boring job waiting for the day to end, or waiting for a bus in the cold, the clock becomes sloth-like.
 The time period may be the same but your experience of it was different in each case.